oidoid/mem/readme.md

 - potrace

 ### GIMP Layout
-- ASCII only :[ Characters are positioned by code on a 16x16 grid
+- Characters are positioned by CP437 code on a 16x16 grid
 - Characters are each 6x6 but cropped to 4x4 when exported
 - Characters are scaled by 10 when exported for accurate SVG tracing
 - Exported filename convention is ```_xx_yy.svg``` where xx is row [0, 15]
   and yy is column [0, 15]

-Initial guidelines were drawn using the
+Initial GIMP guidelines were drawn using the
 [Grid of Guides script](http://registry.gimp.org/node/12003)

 ## Changelog

+### v2.0.0
+- New: (partial) implementation of Code Page 437

 ### v1.1.0
 - New: sprite sheet and .fnt character map